novaspirit/pi-hosted/docs/README.md

 ```

 ### Pi OS
-Currently Pi OS is running an old version of libseccomp that is causing problems with many containers from running to fix this we need to manually install a newer version of libseccomp.
-To check and see if you are running an older version please run sudo dpkg-query -W libseccomp.
+Currently Pi OS is running an old version of libseccomp that is causing problems with many containers that are preventing them from running.
+To fix this we need to manually install a newer version of libseccomp.
+However we first need to check and see if you are running an older version.
+To check please run sudo dpkg-query -W libseccomp.
 ```
 sudo dpkg-query -W libseccomp
 ```
-If you are running a version less that 2.5 you need to run the upgrade script update_libseccomp.sh.
+If you are running a version less that 2.5 you will need to run the upgrade script.

 ```
 wget -qO- https://git.io/Jijk8 | bash